-- SOA SRM (Statistics for Risk Modeling)

-- SOA PA (Predictive Analytics)
+- SOA SRM (Statistics for Risk Modeling) - SOA PA (Predictive Analytics)

-- VEE Economics

-- VEE Finance and Accounting

-- VEE Mathematical Statistics

-- FSA ERM Module

-Any of the following modules available in SoA: 1) Introduction to Corporate Finance and ERM (CFE); 2) Financial Modelling Module; 3) Introduction to ILA Module; 4) Pension Projections Module; 5) Health Economics Module; 6) Financial Economics Module
+- FSA ERM Module - Any of the following modules available in SoA: 1) Introduction to Corporate Finance and ERM (CFE); 2) Financial Modelling Module; 3) Introduction to ILA Module; 4) Pension Projections Module; 5) Health Economics Module; 6) Financial Economics Module or any among FCAS Exams 7 to 9 different from that taken in ASP Fellowship Exam

 Note: The Fellowship requirements is currently being reviewed by EEC to ensure full compliance to the 2017 IAA Education Syllabus.
 Further changes may be implemented with due consideration for reasonable transition rules.
+A module on Effective Communication and Decision Making may be added in 2020